What is it?

 It covers all recorded information held at the time of the request, regardless of how old it is.

-For more details please see our Freedom of Information Act Policy [PDF, 265Kb].
+For more details please see our Access to Information Policy [PDF, 567Kb].

 What information can I ask for?

 You can request access to any general information held by the council.

 Environmental information and requests for personal information are not covered under the Freedom of Information Act.
 Please see our Environmental Information Regulation pages for details of how to request environmental information and our Data Protection pages for details of how to request personal information.

 How do I request information and will there be a charge?